-Liquid alternatives may be used to reduce risk.
-Nevertheless, they may employ techniques that may be unfamiliar and can present certain risks.
-To use liquid alternatives prudently, investors need to be aware of the risks involved with these techniques.
-Such techniques include:
+Liquid alternatives are often used to reduce risk.
+Nevertheless, they may employ techniques—such as short selling, leverages, derivatives or liquidity—that aren't as common when investing in traditional long-only stocks and bonds.
+To use liquid alternatives prudently, investors need to be aware of the risks involved.

 - Short Selling

 A trading strategy intended to capitalize on falling prices.

 Using borrowed money for an investment and expecting the profits to be greater than the interest owed.